jmd-dk/concept/_sources/tutorial/gadget.rst.txt

    *interlacing* step to combine the results.
 This technique effectively halves the discretisation scale, reducing the numerical artefacts.
-For more information about potential interlacing, see the ``potential_options`` parameter :doc:`here </parameters/numerical_parameters>`.
+For more information about potential interlacing, see the ``potential_options`` :ref:`parameter <potential_options>`.

-   Another solution is to apply a random spatial shift to the potential grid at each time step, an approach built into GADGET-4.
+   Another solution is to apply a random spatial shift to the potential grid (or the particle positions) at each time step, an approach built into GADGET-4.
 While the size of individual force errors remain the same, their directions are now uncorrelated in time.

    The mismatch between results of cell-centred and cell-vertex simulations is reduced for larger simulations, as the details of what's going on at the